Cole Sprouse

-Cole Mitchell Sprouse (born August 4, 1992) is an American actor and photographer.
-He is known for his role as Cody Martin on the Disney Channel series The Suite Life of Zack & Cody (2005–2008) and its spin-off series The Suite Life on Deck (2008–2011).
-In his early career, he appeared in various projects alongside his twin brother Dylan Sprouse.
-In 2017, Sprouse began starring as Jughead Jones on The CW television series Riverdale.
+Cole Mitchell Sprouse (born August 4, 1992) is an American actor.
+He is known for his role as Cody Martin on the Disney Channel series The Suite Life of Zack & Cody (2005–2008), and its spin-off series The Suite Life on Deck (2008–2011), and his role as Jughead Jones on The CW television series Riverdale (2017–2023).
+In his early career, Sprouse appeared in various projects with his twin brother Dylan Sprouse, including The Suite Life and Big Daddy (1999).

 Early life

 Cole Mitchell Sprouse was born in Arezzo, Italy, to American parents, Matthew Sprouse and Melanie Wright.
 He was born 15 minutes after his twin brother Dylan Sprouse and was named after jazz singer and pianist Nat King Cole.
 When the twins were four months old, the family moved back to their parents' native Long Beach, California.

-In college, Sprouse majored in Geographic Information Systems in archaeology because his grandfather was a geologist and he was interested in earth science.
+In college, Sprouse majored in Geographic Information Systems in archaeology.
+He was inspired by his grandfather, a geologist, and also by his interest in earth science.

 Career

 1993–2012: Early roles as child actor

 Cole and his brother, Dylan, began acting at the age of eight months following a suggestion from their grandmother, Jonine Booth Wright, who was a drama teacher and actress.
 Much of Sprouse's early career was shared with his brother—some of their earliest roles were shared roles as one baby or child in commercials, television shows, and films.
 Due to child labor laws in California restricting the amount of time children can be filmed in a day, casting twins in a single role allows more time for one character to be filmed.

 Some notable roles he shared with his brother include the characters of Patrick Kelly in the sitcom Grace Under Fire from 1993 to 1998, Julian in the 1999 film, Big Daddy, and young Pistachio Disguisey in 2002's The Master of Disguise.
 In 2001, Cole began appearing in episodes of NBC's television sitcom Friends, as Ross Geller's son, Ben; this role was his first role in which he did not appear with his brother.
 As he and his brother grew older, they began taking on more roles as separate characters but often still worked on the same projects.
 Their first role as separate characters in the same production was as kids in a MADtv sketch.
 Sprouse portrayed Cody Martin in the 2005 Disney Channel original series, The Suite Life of Zack & Cody alongside his brother; he reprised the role in the show's 2008 spinoff, The Suite Life on Deck and its related film.